jskiddie/Christmas-Community-Groups/README.md

 # Grouping
 #### How to enable
-- Make and be shure you know how it works
+- Make and be shure you have a backup and know it works
 - ADD an ENV GROUPING and set it to true
 - For existing setup continue on this sidequest
 	- it is reccomended nobody access the install in this state